Block-Attention for Efficient Prefilling: Experiments

 \subsection{Datasets}

+\paragraph{Train Dataset} The first part of our training set comes from the SFT dataset of Tulu3\footnote{https://huggingface.co/datasets/allenai/tulu-3-sft-mixture}.
+For the samples in this dataset, we divide them into blocks according to three simple rules: 1) If it is a multi - turn sample, then we divide each turn (a user message and an assistant message) into an independent block; 2) The system message and the user message are assigned to two different blocks; 3) We directly use some newline characters, such as "$\backslash$n$\backslash$n", "---", "===", "$\backslash$n$\backslash$t", as block division labels.
+That is, when we encounter these characters, we divide the subsequent content into a new block.
+In this way, 23\% of the Tulu3-SFT data can be used for block fine-tuning.

-\paragraph{Train Dataset} We construct the training datasets by randomly sampling 20,000 instances from these TriviaQA (TQA)~\citep{joshi-etal-2017-triviaqa} and 2WikiMultiHopQA (2Wiki)~\citep{ho-etal-2020-constructing} for fine-tuning models.
-Each training sample consists of (1) a question, (2) 10 passages retrieved from these two datasets using the Contriver toolkit\footnote{https://github.com/facebookresearch/contriever}, which identifies the 10 most relevant passages, and (3) an answer generated by GPT-4 based on the retrieved passages.
-The reason to use the GPT-4 answer instead of the ground-truth answers is because the answer might not be present in our retrieved passages.
+Another part of our training dataset is RAG samples.
+We randomly sample 20,000 instances from TriviaQA(TQA)~\citep{joshi-etal-2017-triviaqa} and 2WikiMultiHopQA(2Wiki)~\citep{ho-etal-2020-constructing} for fine-tuning models.
+Each training sample consists of (1) a question, (2) 10 passages retrieved from these two datasets using the Contriever toolkit\footnote{https://github.com/facebookresearch/contriever}, which identifies the 10 most relevant passages, and (3) an answer generated by Llama3.3-70B-Instruct based on the retrieved passages.
+The reason for using the Llama3 answer instead of the ground-truth answers is that the answer might not be present in our retrieved passages.
 This discrepancy could lead the model to overlook the content of the retrieved passages and generate outputs directly.

+In the experiment, to maintain the full-attention ability of the model, we train the Block-attention model using both full-attention and Block-attention mechanism simultaneously.\footnote{The details about our processed datasets can be found at \url{https://github.com/TemporaryLoRA/Block-Attention}.} In other words, all samples in the training set will be trained in both ways.
+For the full-attention baselines, only the full-attention method is used for training.

-\paragraph{Evaluation Dataset} We evaluate the performance of our proposed Block-Attention mechanism and baseline models on four widely-used RAG benchmarks: Natural Questions (NQ)~\citep{kwiatkowski-etal-2019-natural}, TriviaQA (TQA)~\citep{joshi-etal-2017-triviaqa}, HotpotQA (HQA)~\citep{yang2018hotpotqadatasetdiverseexplainable}, and 2WikiMultiHopQA (2Wiki)~\citep{ho-etal-2020-constructing}.
-Since the training samples include instances from TQA and 2Wiki, their test sets are considered in-domain, whereas HQA and NQ are treated as out-of-domain test sets.
+\paragraph{Evaluation Dataset} We evaluate the performance of our proposed Block-attention mechanism and baseline models on four widely-used RAG benchmarks: Natural Questions (NQ)~\citep{kwiatkowski-etal-2019-natural}, TriviaQA (TQA)~\citep{joshi-etal-2017-triviaqa}, HotpotQA (HQA)~\citep{yang2018hotpotqadatasetdiverseexplainable}, 2WikiMultiHopQA (2Wiki)~\citep{ho-etal-2020-constructing}, and NarrtiveQA (NQA)~\citep{kočiský2017narrativeqareadingcomprehensionchallenge}.
 Following ~\citet{kandpal2023largelanguagemodelsstruggle} and ~\citet{liu-etal-2024-lost}, we use accuracy as our primary evaluation metric, judging whether any correct answers appear in the predicted output.
 To mitigate biases arising from output length, we set a maximum token limit of 200 for the output sequences.